 Domperidone – How to Obtain

-Physicians can obtain Domperidone for a single patient or multiple patients by contacting DDI (below) to request the Domperidone Packet which contains the required forms, instructions, and answers to most questions.
+Physicians interested in submitting an expanded access IND for domperidone can obtain more information by contacting DDI (below) to request the Domperidone Packet which contains the required forms, instructions, and answers to most questions.

 Division of Drug Information (DDI):